P2LOVE/shitty-E2/RaceLogic Expression 2/readme.md

 weld block with GPS and Speedometer on prop which needs to be measured

-note: don't cross any of worlds centre line (coords 0) or quarter meter will not work correctly this is bug. ready to listen to ideas that will help fix it.
+note: don't cross any of worlds centre lines (coords 0) or quarter meter will not work correctly this is bug. ready to listen to ideas that will help fix it.